vilcans/orbgame/README.md

 ![Screenshot](screenshot.png "Screenshot")

 Originally based on the example in the [`examples/demo`](https://github.com/ErnWong/crystalorb/tree/master/examples/demo) folder in the crystalorb repo, but this version is not hardcoded for three players, but instead creates a new player ball whenever a player joins.
+Also, this version does not support wasm builds.

 ## Building and running